 Welcome to MÔvarin, where circumstance, choices and magic can turn a person into someone very different.
 Human to tengrem, villager to royalty, friend to foe, daughter to mother, magician to trader... the one thing you can count on in MÔvarin is that people change, one way or another.

-The question of what makes us who we are lies at the heart of my first novel, Heirs of MÔvarin, and the trilogy that follows it, Mages of MÔvarin.
-MÔvarin is an "otherworld" equivalent of the Eastern United States, except that the River Misis is roughly where Appalachia ought to be.
+The question of what makes us who we are lies at the heart of my trilogy, Heirs of MÔvarin, and the trilogy that follows it, Mages of MÔvarin.
+MÔvarin is an "otherworld" equivalent of the Eastern United States.
 It is a place where magic works (for some people and against others), but literal monsters didn't exist until a generation ago.
 Most of all, it is the home of Rani Fost and his two best friends: Del Merden and Del's twin sister Crel.
 Their respective journeys have more to do with self-discovery than with surviving magic and treachery, finding a lost king or getting back to where they need to be—although there's plenty of that, too.

-The aforementioned novels are not yet in stores, for the simple reason that I have not yet sold the first one, and am currently editing the second.
+The aforementioned novels are not yet in stores, for the simple reason that I'm still working on them.
+(Leonardo DaVinci said, "Art is never finished, only abandoned."
+I'm not ready to call these finished just yet!)
 I've also written a few scenes for the prequel, To Rule MÔvarin, and for a further sequel, tentatively titled The MÔvarin Revolutions.
 (The weekly serial Mall of MÔvarin, which appeared in two of my blogs in 2005, is most likely apocryphal.)
 I am determined that these books, my life's work, will be published.
 These characters deserve no less.

 site is perpetually under construction, with a one-person crew that seldom shows up for work.
 It will eventually include a map, more background information on the setting and history of MÔvarin, and more information on the writing of the books.
 It will also be updated with publication info when there is any.
 Meanwhile, I've put in a sample scene from each completed book, along with some other items as a promise of things to come.
 The heart of the site is the character pages, which can be accessed below from a gallery of character drawings by the well-known sf/fantasy artist Sherlock.
 Some of these have